Final-Project-X/librix-server/NOTES.md

 - Add Interested User To Book
   **post**
   _Frontend Request_ =>
   ```
   {
     "userId": "mongoose id",
     "bookId": "mongoose id"
   }
   ```

-  _Notes_ => This will happen on swiping to add an interested user.
+  _Notes_ => This will happen when the user swipes that they like a book.
   _Backend Response_ => **BookObject**
-  _Notes_ => currently in the process of making a middleware that can stop the duplication of interested user, however right now you can add the same user to a book multiple times.
+  _Notes_ => Currently in the process of making a middleware that can stop the duplication of interested user, however right now you can add the same user to a book multiple times.

 ### /books/user/:city